golioth/developer-training/website/docs/zephyr-intro/_partials/zds2022-install-zephyr-sdk-toolchain.md

 ]}>
 <TabItem value="linux">

-In-person training: You should have already [downloaded the Zephyr SDK Toolchain from our local storage](docs/zephyr-intro/sdk-local-download.md) and unpacked it in your home directory.

-Run the installer:
+You previously downloaded and unpacked the Zephyr SDK Toolchain, now run the installer:

 ```console
 cd ~/zephyr-sdk-0.14.2